Rainie Cross: Reception

 Franks said that after her stint in 2008, many people recognised her in the street and asked if she would return.
 Scenes showing Phil and Rainie taking the drug crack cocaine in 2010 prompted over 200 complaints from viewers who felt the scenes were inappropriate.
 The BBC responded by saying "EastEnders in no way—and at no point—glamorises or condones the use of drugs, and furthermore we took great care to avoid any demonstration on how to prepare or take drugs. [...]
 We took care to signal the nature of the episode's content to viewers in advance through programme publicity and billings, and the BBC Action Line was trailed following the episode for anyone affected by the issue.
 In addition to this, our website includes links to organisations who can offer help and advice on this issue. [...]
 We worked closely with drug and alcohol charities, including Addaction and DrugScope, throughout the editorial process to ensure that we handled the storyline accurately and sensitively."
 Other viewers said, "They look like they're having a good time.
 They're in danger of making it look appealing."
 Finally, "It was a bit much.
 I've found EastEnders distressing over the last month."
 The Daily Record described the scenes as 'disturbing'.

+In April 2018, following the revelation that Rainie had married Max, the Belfast Telegraph reported how fans were "stunned" and "horrified" by the reveal, with fans expressing their opinions on Twitter.
+Following Rainie's June 2022 departure, Laura-Jayne Tyler from Inside Soap wrote, "We refuse to believe this is the end for Rainie.
+She's far too good for EastEnders to let go!"